allegroai/clearml-docs/docs/webapp/webapp_exp_table.md

   hyperparameter checkboxes.

 :::note Float Values Display
-By default, the tasks table displays rounded up float values.
+By default, the task table displays rounded up float values.
 Hover over a float to view its precise value in the tooltip that appears.
 To view all precise values in a column, hover over a float and click <img src="/docs/latest/icons/ico-line-expand.svg" alt="Expand" className="icon size-md" />.
 :::